 In Layout, the settings for the Sortable Image Cards question type can be found by clicking on the variations menu on the top right of the interaction:

 Under Variations you have the option to select the Form Type.
-This setting determines whether the question is considered as part of an Assessment or Survey, or used as a Knowledge Check:
+This setting determines whether the question is considered as part of an Assessment or Survey, or used as a Knowledge Check.
+To find out more about the different Form Types, see Feature Focus: Question Types.

 The Hide Question Header checkbox allows you to remove the bold question header on the form.